Last Updated on June 11, 2022

 Sam Jones BBQ

-If there was an iconic representation of North Carolina barbecue, Sam Jones would be that hero.
+If there were an iconic representation of North Carolina barbecue, Sam Jones would be that hero.

-For starters, his family has been wood smoking whole hogs since Skylight Inn opened in 1947.
+His family has been wood-smoking whole hogs since Skylight Inn opened in 1947.
 Today, Sam runs both Sam Jones BBQ and Skylight Inn.

 While Skylight Inn remains the same old-fashioned barbecue joint that has earned national acclaim, Sam wanted to open a restaurant that offered more than pork.